Workshop With Terra Nova

 - We will undertake any production work necessary between workshops to refine the participants’ work

-Artistic Director Andrea Montgomery talks about the pilot workshops in this short film (footage & questions by Chen Ko):
+Artistic Director Andrea Montgomery talks about the workshops in this short film (footage & questions by Chen Ko):

 Several groups of young people worked on animations inspired by the science themes in our up coming environmental science based production, All At Once I Saw A Crowd.
 They worked on scenes based on reduced or damaged carrying capacity in closed environments inhabited by humans: 15th century Greenland, and 17th century Tikopia.